oemof/tespy/docs/advanced_tutorials/develop_components.rst

 if I need the new component right now?

 I will just implement it myself!
 The question becomes how to do this, since I don't know the code structure.
-These instructions on **how to contribute a new component** are intended to simplify the transition from user to an awesome developer.
+These instructions on **how to develop a new component** are intended to simplify the transition from user to an awesome developer.